-The Cisco CCNA Discovery program provides general networking theory, practical experience, soft-skills development, and opportunities for career exploration.
+The Computer Networking program provides general networking theory, practical experience, soft-skills development, and opportunities for career exploration.
 It teaches networking based on application, covering networking concepts within the context of network environments students may encounter in their daily lives-- from small office and home office (SOHO) networking to more complex enterprise and theoretical networking models later in the curriculum.
-The program prepares students for two different Cisco certification exams.
-After completing the program, students will be prepared to take the industry-standard Cisco CCNA certification exam.
-In addition, students may opt to take the CCENT certification as a first step toward earning the CCNA certification.
-CCENT certifies the practical skills required for entry-level information and communication technology skills and demonstrates a student's aptitude and competence to work in an environment that features Cisco networking devices and software.